rlankhorst/zip-recipes/README.md

 There should only be one recipe per post or page.
 The plugin does allow for compound recipes which is one way to include multiple lists of ingredients in your post (e.g., for a salad and a salad dressing).Simply enter your instructions for the main recipe, then start the next line with an exclamation point to create a label, like "!For the Salad Dressing".
 Then, add the instructions for the secondary recipe.
 Starting with version 2.4, we no longer support multiple Zip Recipes recipes within a single post.

-= When I use Zip Recipe Plugin where are the recipes stored? =
+= When I use Zip Recipe plugin where are the recipes stored? =

 Your recipes are always stored on your own website.
-With Zip Recipes Plugin, your recipes are stored safely in a separate database table in your main WordPress database.
+With Zip Recipes plugin, your recipes are stored safely in a separate database table in your main WordPress database.
 The recipe table is named wp_amd_zlrecipe_recipes and you can take a look at it yourself using any WordPress database tools at your disposal.

 = Why do you put a placeholder image into my Edit Post page, instead of my actual recipe? =

-Because of the way WordPress' text editor works, if you decide to add or remove something from your recipe using the text editor, it can very easily mess up the markup of the code - so the Zip Recipe Plugin prevents that from happening by not allowing you to edit the recipe in the text editor.
+Because of the way WordPress' text editor works, if you decide to add or remove something from your recipe using the text editor, it can very easily mess up the markup of the code - so the Zip Recipe plugin prevents that from happening by not allowing you to edit the recipe in the text editor.

-= How can I request a feature to be added in future versions of the Zip Recipes Plugin? =
+= How can I request a feature to be added in future versions of the Zip Recipes plugin? =

 I'm glad you asked!
 You can email [hello@ziprecipes.net](mailto:hello@ziprecipes.net) with your requests.